 The first rule to follow to improve your performance is to be well fed and well hydrated before even hitting the road.
 If you run on an empty stomach, you risk exhausting yourself.
 However, you should avoid having a full stomach when doing your activity.

 To be well hydrated, drink water before you run.
-If your urine is clear and abundant before you leave, you have been drinking enough.
+You have been drinking enough if your urine is clear and abundant before you leave.
 But be careful not to drink too much water, as you will feel bloated, which is uncomfortable.

 - 1/3 starchy foods (for example, some toast)